 Some stores will also charge you around $3 if you consistently allow your mail to pile up into spillovers before you attend to them or when you end up not claiming them at all.

 Late fee payment also attracts a penalty.
-So make sure you don’t allow these things to happen, and you’ll avoid any avoidable additional costs.
+So ensure you don’t allow these things to happen, and you’ll avoid any additional costs.

 You can save a few bucks by subscribing to a UPS mailbox for three, six, or 12 months.

 Benefits of UPS mailbox

 Most of the benefits of UPS mailbox addresses have been mentioned, but we’ll highlight them and a few more in this section.

 One of the most notable benefits of the UPS mailbox is the amount of privacy it offers, keeping your home address away from public knowledge.
 This helps, especially when you’re shopping online.
 However, giving away your home address to every John Doe online can be risky.